 - Pests like insects and rodents

 - Wood rot in the wooden structures of the house

 - Rust on mechanicals and ductwork

 - Other structural damage to home infrastructure

-Not all dehumidifiers are the same—the unique situation of your basement or crawlspace will determine the kind of dehumidifier that you’ll need.
+Not all dehumidifiers are the same.
+The unique situation of your basement or crawlspace will determine what dehumidifier you’ll choose.
 Here are some questions to take into account for your dehumidifier: